ScaledMarkets/dabl/langref/namespace_decl.md

 Thus, other DABL files (or tools that process DABL) can refer to elements of the file via the namespace.
 Think of a namespace the way that you think of a Java package.

+A namespace declaration has the following syntax:

+`namespace` *path*

 There must be one and only one namespace declaration in a DABL file.

 Multiple DABL files can